Days Before Election: Macron Campaign Says It Is the Victim of Massive, Coordinated Hacking Campaign

 Re: (Score:2)

 Macron is still the favorite, so yes, this may come too late to influence the election, but in the longer term I think Western nations are going to have get used to, and find ways to deal with this tactic.
 This new form of propaganda cyberwarfare has allowed Russia to punch considerably above its weight, and time and time again we're seeing the goal here is to disrupt the Western alliance.
-It's certainly not a guaranteed win, as it now seems that Russia's alleged interference in the US election is likely ba
+It's certainly not a guaranteed win, as it now seems that Russia's alleged interference in the US election is likely backfiring, and forcing Trump to take a harder line, not to mention that despite Fox News and the Republicans best attempts to bury the news, the investigation into Russian ties to Trump's campaign are ongoing.